curtgrimes/obsidian-floating-toc-plugin/README.md

 ## Key Features

-1. work well  in reading mode
+1. work well  in reading mode or  source mode
 2. The table of contents tracks the current scrolling position and highlights it synchronously
 3. ctrl + click on the floating toc to collapse/expand the current directory.
 4. Support popout multi-window mode